yegor256/blog/_drafts/pitch.md

   just saying it, you actually did some math.
 How can they not invest into such a huge and promising market?

+  * **Love**.
+  The truth is that investors don't want to make money.
+They want to make love.
+You're are a perfect candidate.
+They are mostly old, rich, lonely and miserable.
+Their success stories are behind them.
+All they have is money, which they are afraid to spent, because they understand that they won't make them again.
+They are used-to-be successful gamblers.
+Not any more.
+Give them what they want &mdash; love.
+Money are not so important, as long as you love each other.
+Remember, first they must fall in love with you, then they send the terms sheet.

 Rehearse your pitch in front of the mirror, in the bathroom, three times every morning.
 I guarantee it, in less than two weeks you will sound like a proper SV startup founder.
 Well, a co-founder, don't forget that.
 Good luck, you will need a lot of it!